-- By opening an Aspera-encrypted file: You can launch Crypt by opening an .aspera-env file from the context menu or by double-clicking the file. - From the Connect application menu: To open the application menu, click the Connect icon in the menu bar.
+- By opening an Aspera-encrypted file: You can launch Crypt by opening an .aspera-env file from the context menu or by double-clicking the file. - From the Connect application menu: To open the application menu, right-click the Connect icon in the Windows system tray.
 To launch Crypt, select Unlock encrypted files.